pierrenoel/Laravel-Briefing/03.Exercice/b.step2.md

 ```

 #### Exercice (7)
-1. Show all the restaurants (Display all the field)
+1. Show all the restaurants (Display all the fields)
 2. Show a specific restaurant by its ID

 - [Next](03.Exercice/../c.step3.md)